CIBA request handler SPI

 1. Overview

-For deployments that handle back-channel authorisation requests from clients the Connect2id server provides an interface to invoke the native IdP app where the user is authenticated and authorises the requests.
+For deployments that handle back-channel authorisation requests from clients the Connect2id server provides a plugin interface to invoke a native IdP app, in order to authenticate the user and confirm the request.

 For CIBA requests that use a login_hint